-Hotjar is a customer feedback tool that combines the applications of various user testing tools.
-With this software, users can create heatmaps, user recordings (e.g. tracking sessions) and customisable surveys and feedback polls.
+Hotjar is seen as a swiss army knife of user experience tools, with software that combines multiple UX tools in one.
+This focus however means that it lacks a solid CX solution.
+Feedback analysis and reporting are not available.
+With this software however, users can create heatmaps, user recordings (e.g. tracking sessions) and customisable surveys and feedback polls.
 Surveys and polls can be triggered immediately after the page loads, after x amount of seconds, when the visitor wants to abandon the page or when they scroll halfway down the page.

 Mouseflow also uses heatmaps as well as visitor recordings on the website.
 This customer feedback tool also offers Form Analytics, which is a feature that enables users to see why visitors abandon forms online.
 Users can track various funnels specifically as well as as see what visitors from different traffic sources do differently on your site.

 Zarget is a customer feedback tool that offers a wide variety of UX services, including heatmaps, A/B testing, funnel analysis, session replay, form analytics, and feedback (e.g. polls and surveys).
 Users can set up triggers for surveys whenever an important event occurs on the website.
 In total, you will get five built-in polls and feedback sessions.